If you're aged 14 to 16 and in Years 10 or 11, this is the category for you!

 Yes, especially if you’re using the School’s Pass – you’ll be provided with a single upload link for your group.

-We believe talent should have no barriers, so entry is free for any young person receiving Free School Meals.
 If you're selected for the Live National Final, you can also apply for a travel bursary to help cover the cost of getting to London for the event.